How to Get Rid of Excessive Sweating?

 • Choose shoes and socks made of natural materials: Shoes made from natural materials, such as leather, can help prevent foot sweating by allowing your feet to breathe.
 When you are active, moisture-wicking sports socks are a good choice.

-• Change your socks often: Change the sock or hose once or twice a day, thoroughly drying your feet each time.
+• Change your socks often: Change the sock or hose once or twice a day, thoroughly drying your sweaty feet each time.
 You might want to try tights with cotton soles.
 Use over-the-counter foot powders to help soak up the sweat.

 • Air your feet: Go barefoot when you can, or at least slip off your shoes now and then.

-• Choose a fabric suitable for your activity Wear natural fabrics, like cotton, wool, and silk, which give your skin to breathe.
+• Choose a fabric suitable for your activity: Wear natural fabrics, like cotton, wool, and silk, which give your skin to breathe.
 When you exercise, you may prefer fabrics designed to wick moisture away from your skin.

 • Try relaxation techniques: Consider relaxation techniques (yoga, meditation, etc.).
-This may help you learn to manage the stress that triggers sweating.
+This may help you learn to manage the stress that triggers sweating

-Book Free Doctor Appointment
+Book Doctor Appointment

 Make an appointment just in few minutes - Call Us Now